Detainee Programs and Services

 The practice of yoga imparts skills which increase participants’ sense of self-awareness, personal responsibility, and problem-solving abilities.
 The increased capacity for mindfulness fostered by yoga is a benefit to participants during their time in custody, and continues to serve them after their return to the community.
 The majority of yoga instruction at CCDOC is trauma-informed, taking the specific needs of this population into account.

 Established in 2012, the chess program is believed to be the first of its kind nationally.
-Detainees are given weekly chess lessons and participate regularly in chess tournaments.
+Individuals in custody are given weekly chess lessons and participate regularly in chess tournaments.
 More recently, players were challenged to compete online; they participated in three international online chess matches.
-Detainees learn to apply critical thinking skills, patience, impulse control, and positive pro-social interactions.
+Individuals in custody learn to apply critical thinking skills, patience, impulse control, and positive pro-social interactions.
 Individuals must demonstrate good behavior during their time in CCDOC custody in order to be considered for acceptance into the program.
-The program is available to inmates throughout the entire jail, and is facilitated by CCDOC programming staff and volunteers.
+The program is available to individuals throughout the entire jail, and is facilitated by CCDOC programming staff and volunteers.

 Recipe for Change

 Recipe for Change was founded by Italian Chef Bruno Abate.
-Five days a week, detainees are immersed in culinary skills training in a state-of-the-art industrial-grade kitchen.
+Five days a week, individuals in custody are immersed in culinary skills training in a state-of-the-art industrial-grade kitchen.

 The students are not only taught food preparation and recipes, but also receive instruction on nutrition, safety and sanitation and proper serving etiquette.